1st Guards Tank Army: Reactivation

-After a 15-year hiatus, the Army was reconstituted in November 2014, probably on 13 November 2014.
+After a 15-year hiatus, the 1st Guards Tank Army was reconstituted in November 2014.
+It was reportedly planned to consist of 500–600 tanks, 600–800 infantry fighting vehicles, 300–400 field artillery units and 35,000 to 50,000 soldiers.

 The army was formed as the main ground forces manoeuvre and reserve operational formation of the Western Military District, in addition to the 6th Combined Arms Army (headquartered in Saint Petersburg) and the 20th Guards Combined Arms Army (headquartered in Voronezh).
 It is considered an elite formation of the Russian Ground Forces.
 The army carries on the traditions of the chronologically first army of the Soviet Union to reach 'Guards status.

 It commands the 2nd Guards Motor Rifle and the 4th Tank Divisions, which are considered the elite formations of their respective combat arms.
 The most decorated divisions of the Soviet Army, they were garrisoned the closest to Moscow for the city's defense.
 Due to their proximity to the capital, extra scrutiny was applied to personnel of these formations, making these postings especially prestigious.
 These units received the latest hardware and were thus known as the 'household' divisions of the Soviet Army.
 Their loyalty to the government was demonstrated by their involvement in the 1991 Soviet coup d'état attempt.
 The divisions retained their elite status within the Russian Army.
 The army also included the 27th Separate Guards Motor Rifle Brigade.
 While the 4th Guards Tank Division uses T-80 tanks, the rest of the Army uses T-72B and T-90 tanks, and Kurganets-25 fighting vehicles.

 As of 2017 the Army was composed of: